Behshad-Moradi/Instagram-Login/README.md

 # Instagram-Login
-You can use a password list and choose an username or an email or a phone
+You can use a password list and select a username or email or phone and test all of the passwords in the list on a username or email or phone.